KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/Utilities/Comb.md

 ---

 ## Introduction
-This allows combining multiple expressions in to one expression. **The number of entities on all the combining expressions should have the same.**
+`Comb` merges multiple expressions in to one. **All input expressions must have the same number of entities.**

 Example:
-All provided expressions in the list_of_expression.
 ```
 For example, let the list_of_expression contain the following expressions:
 exp_list[0] = data{1, 2, 3} with 3 items, and item shape = []